PerceptiLabs/Seeing-in-the-Dark/README.md

 # Installation

+**Note**: you must be running PerceptiLabs 0.10.0 or higher to load this model.

 Follow the steps below to load the sample model in PerceptiLabs:

 1. Clone or download the sample model from GitHub.